Msc International

 La Mamounia Gardens

-Built in 1929 this famous historical landmark hotel and gardens in the centre of Marrakech is cared for by 40 gardeners who two times a year plant 60,000 annuals to enhance the grounds as well as maintain the immaculately mowed grass under the citrus and olive orchards, desert garden, rose garden and tropical garden as well as the many fountains.
-The 200-year-old avenue of olive trees leads one to the garden pavilion, where you can soak in the peace and solitude with a cup of Moroccan mint tea.
+Built in 1929, this famous historical landmark hotel and its gardens in the centre of Marrakech are cared for by 40 gardeners.
+Twice a year, they plant 60,000 annuals to enhance the grounds, as well as maintaining the immaculately mown grass beneath the citrus and olive orchards, the desert garden, the rose garden, the tropical garden, and the many fountains.
+A 200-year-old avenue of olive trees leads to the garden pavilion, where visitors can enjoy peace and solitude with a cup of Moroccan mint tea.

 Abderrazzak Benchaabane’s Palmeraie Gardens & Museum

 Abderrazzak Benchaabane is a Marrakech legend.
-Quiet and soft-spoken, this renowned Garden Designer, Ethno botanist, Perfumer, Teacher, Photographer, Writer and publisher Within the converted stables and piste buildings on the property Benchaabane houses his private collection of Moroccan modern and contemporary art.
+This renowned garden designer, ethnobotanist, perfumer, teacher, photographer, writer and publisher is quiet and soft-spoken.
+Within the converted stables and piste buildings on the property, Benchaabane houses his private collection of Moroccan modern and contemporary art.

-Overnight at a Boutique Hotel or Riad in Marrakech.
+Stay overnight at a boutique hotel or riad in Marrakech.

 Day 9: Marrakech Excursion to Coastal Essaouira, Jewish Heritage Sites of Essaouira